-Caring for an aging parent certainly brings challenges.
+Taking Care of aging parents certainly brings challenges.
 But it also presents beautiful opportunities.
 You can strengthen your bond, share special times, and know they’re getting the care they need.

-We’ve created a guide with 7 tips for caring for an aged parent.
-Read on to see how you can thrive while taking care of your parents.
+We’ve created a guide with 7 tips for caring for aging parents.
+Read on to see how you can thrive while taking care of your elderly parents.

 1. Assess Their Needs

-Very few of those caring for aging parents were experts in the field before they started.
+Very few of those taking care of aging parents were experts in the field before they started.
 Even though we know our parents well, it can be very difficult to know the best way to help them.

 This is where a strategic approach can help.
 If their level of need is still relatively low, you may be able to assess where they need help.
 Think about the daily tasks that make up your parent’s routine.